jimmyjot/GameCollection/README.md

 # GameCollection

-Collectiom of games and data on them
+Collection of games and data on them

-This is a test project to create a front page similar to Bridge.
+This is a test project to create a front page similar to BRIDGE.
 My data will include:

-Name (allow user to enter name, choose one from a list, or delete name) Version Year Do I own it?
-Star Rating (from Board Game Geek) Do I want to get rid of it?
+Name (allow user to enter name, choose one from a list, or delete name) Version
+Year
+Star Rating (from Board Game Geek)
+Do I own it?
+Do I want to get rid of it?
 Comments

 Show table of all games and data